Leadpages Review 🚀2025– My 7-Year Journey and Why It’s Still a Top Choice for Solopreneurs and Small Businesses

 • Zapier covers niche apps, like my client’s scheduling tool.

-• Example: Stripe integration earned a client $2,000 in course sales in a month.
+• Example: Stripe integration generated $2,000 in course sales for a client within a month.

 FeatureHow I Use ItWhy It’s Great